iuravic/duktig-skeleton-web-app/README.md

 ### Application middleware

 The application middleware is one which is run with every request.
-It is the app-wide middleware, and is defined in the `Config/middleware.php` configuration file in your app's folder.
-This example shows two application middlewares being assigned:
+It is the app-wide middleware, and is defined in the [`Config/middleware.php`](https://github.com/iuravic/duktig-skeleton-web-app/blob/master/src/Config/middlewares.php) configuration file in your app's folder.
+The next example shows two application middlewares being assigned:

 ```php
 <?php